-- (1) Stop the engine, pull out the dipstick and check the oil level. - (2) The oil surface line on the dipstick should be between H and L. If below L, remove the filler cap and add engine oil through the oil level. - Change the oil if it is marked dirty or discolored. - ▲ Oil level is to be checked with the truck placed at flat level and at least 3 minutes after the engine stopped. - ▲ Do not touch hot components or allow hot oil to contact your skin.
+- (1) Stop the engine, pull out the dipstick and check the oil level. - (2) The oil surface line on the dipstick should be between H and L. If below L, remove the filler cap and add engine oil through the oil level. - (3) Take the oil level gauge out again, and check the oil level. - Change the oil if it is marked dirty or discolored. - ▲ Oil level is to be checked with the truck placed at flat level and at least 3 minutes after the engine stopped. - ▲ Do not touch hot components or allow hot oil to contact your skin.